 If you are a photographer and a digital artist, if your work is based on heavy photoshop work, if you are working with CGI or working with composites it's a whole different story.

 Hope these tips help you somehow!
 Please, tell me how do you learn new skills?
 Let me know!
-I will take a few days break after the release of my next video next week for Christmas, but don’t worry I’ll be back very soon.
+I will take a break after the release of my next video next week for Christmas but don't worry I'll be back very soon.